Next Ride Sunday 9 September 2018

 - Organisers to arrange a sweeper vehicle in the event of a breakdown or accident.

-- Riders to ensure that their bikes are in working order and meets the road safety standards of NZ.
+- Riders to ensure that their bikes are in working order and meets the road safety standards of New Zealand.

 - Riders to ensure that they have the correct safety equipment including helmet and goggles.